kit-data-manager/SEMplugin/README.md

-# SEMplugin
+# SEM-Plugin
+This is a plugin for the [mapping-service](https://github.com/maximilianiKIT/mapping-service).
-A plugin for the SEM Mapping Tool to use with the mapping service
+It enables the [mapping-service](https://github.com/maximilianiKIT/mapping-service) to use the [SEM Mapping tool](https://github.com/kit-data-manager/SEM-Mapping-Tool.git).